j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 This repo contains information about the following scripts:
 * AddShortcuts.ps1 - PowerShell script that attempts to restore impacted shortcuts based on information retrieved from VSS (shadow copy) and registry
 * MpRecoverTaskbar.exe - Executable that attempts to restore taskbar links and libraries based on information retrieved from the registry
-* ASROfficeWin32IsSystemImpacted.ps1 - PowerShell script that checks based on available logs and events if a machine has been impacted by this issue

 **Note:**  All of these scripts are signed by Microsoft